eranheres/test/README.md

 ```

 ## Our dream...
 Apkalypse is a cloud-enabled solution for setting-up, provisioning and building Android applications.
-Apkalypse eliminate the need to handle and maintain Android build machines.
-Just pick and choose your build environment flavour, point to your cloud hosted game repository and let it go...
+Apkalypse eliminates the need to handle and maintain Android build machines.
+Just pick and choose your build environment flavor, point to your cloud-hosted app repository and let it go...
 Use your own AWS account for processing the build.
   - out-of-the-box various stable SDK environments to choose from which to build your app
   - easy, zero installation, single command to build and bind them all
   - access to GitHub and SVN hosted repositories
   - choose between using your reserved instances or apply for spot bids
-  - out-of-the-box jenkins setup to operate your builds
+  - out-of-the-box Jenkins setup to operate your builds

 ## Who can join
-Anyone with a laptop and some basic knowladge in eaither Android App build and/or CI and/or AWS containers technologies
+Anyone with a laptop and some basic knowledge in either Android App builds and/or CI and/or AWS containers technologies

 ## How to prepare...
 Bring your laptop, brain and good spirit..
 We will take it from there :)